Roman Catholic Diocese of Ballarat

-The Roman Catholic Diocese of Ballarat, based in Ballarat, Australia, is a diocese in the ecclesiastical province of Melbourne.
+The Diocese of Ballarat, based in Ballarat, Australia, is a Roman Catholic diocese in the ecclesiastical province of Melbourne.
 It is a suffragan diocese of the Archdiocese of Melbourne and was established in 1874.
 Its geography covers the west, Wimmera and Mallee regions of Victoria.
 The cathedral is in St Patrick's Cathedral, Ballarat.

 The diocese has been prominent in Australia for its number of cases of sexual abuse by clergy and members of religious orders.
-In The New York Times in December 2017 it was stated that "The most damaging revelations about child sexual abuse have centered on scandals in towns like Ballarat" after the Royal Commission into Institutional Responses to Child Sexual Abuse published its findings.
-Priests and brothers in the Ballarat diocese were sharing victims, passing on intelligence about vulnerable children, and protecting each other: the abuse was more organised than previously thought since the Royal Commission.
-A signifiacnt ruling in 2021, the first in Australia, found that the diocese can be vicariously liable for compensation regarding abuse that occurred from its own priests.
+In the New York Times in December 2017 it was stated that "The most damaging revelations about child sexual abuse have centered on scandals in towns like Ballarat" after the Royal Commission into Institutional Responses to Child Sexual Abuse published its findings.
+Priests and brothers in the Ballarat diocese were sharing victims, passing on intelligence about vulnerable children, and protecting each other: the abuse was more organised than previously thought since the royal commission.
+A significant ruling in 2021, the first in Australia, found that the diocese can be vicariously liable for compensation regarding abuse that occurred from its own priests.
+This ruling was later overturned by the High Court in Nov 2024.

-In May 2020, newly released details of Royal Commission report claimed that former Diocese of Ballarat priest George Pell knew of sex abuse in the church as early as 1973.
+In May 2020, newly released details in a royal commission report stated that Cardinal George Pell, a former Diocese of Ballarat priest, knew of sex abuse in the diocese as early as 1973.
+In response, Pell said he was "surprised" and that the royal commission's findings "are not supported by evidence".